Buštěhrad slag heap

 The core business of the heap, founded after the World War II, in 1950s through 1980s.
 Rail siding, which is connected to Kladno industrial complexes, bridges the local road Vrapice - Buštehrad the southwestern edge of the heap.
 From this point took place gradually and enlarging body.
 According to current estimates, the heap contains about 23 to 27 million tons of materials - blast furnace and steelmaking slag and sludge treatment, cogeneration ash, cinders, sludge from wastewater treatment plants.
 And less were placed there, both free and in barrels, hazardous waste, including lead-containing or cyanide.
 Public outrage (later supported by the media attention when a popular magazine Mlady Svet/Young World) created in a 1988 case where a group of children from surrounding villages climbed Bustehrad heap to play and were poisoned.
 This fact only sped up the ongoing downturn operation and reclamation of the heap.

 In the late 80's and early 90's most of the heap was covered with clay.
-Man-shouldered green too soon faded, but during the ensuing year, the nature itself and began to advise on the slopes of the heap is becoming too strong.
-Originally aligned with the surface become slightly curved as a result of different materials placed in heap.